aiman-al-masoud/cinciarellang1/README.md

 <img src="docs/res/ast-example.png" width="400" />

-When you're done with the parser, you may want to build an interpreter for your newly created language; but don't worry, if you don't care about performance, that's the easiest part!
+When you're done with the parser, you may want to build an interpreter for your newly created language; but don't worry, if you don't care about performance, that's the easy part!